-The aerobic degradation of organic and oxidizable substances in water requires oxygen that can be introduced into the wastewater via compressed air.
-Next to supplying the necessary oxygen, systems for wastewater aeration provide the intermixing of wastewaters or sludge to avoid sedimentation inside the tank.
+For the aerobic decomposition of organic or oxidizable substances in wastewater, oxygen is required, which can be introduced into the wastewater by means of compressed air.
+In addition to supplying the required oxygen, systems for wastewater aeration can also have the task of mixing wastewater and sludge or preventing deposits in the basin.

 Flexible Wastewater Aeration with Jet Aerators

-- Strong circulation and efficient air introduction (controlled separately)
+- Strong circulation & efficient air intake (separately controllable)